Berlin’s Tier Mobility scoops up $60M as its scooter-based transportation service passes 10M rides – TechCrunch

 All told, the strong growth on the back of conservative capital, combined with the experience of the founders (Laug had also been the co-founder of Lieferando, one of the first big food delivery startups in Europe), and that interesting backing from big industry players, has all contributed to an optimistic outlook from investors.

-“Tier Mobility is not only the fastest growing mobility company in the world, but one of the fastest growing companies in consumer tech history,” noted Chi-Hua Chien, the star investor and Goodwater Capital co-founder who had previously been at Kleiner Perkins and before that Accel.
+“Tier Mobility is not only the fastest-growing mobility company in the world, but one of the fastest-growing companies in consumer tech history,” noted Chi-Hua Chien, the star investor and Goodwater Capital co-founder who had previously been at Kleiner Perkins and before that Accel.

-“With phenomenal execution they have emerged as the leading micro-mobility provider in Europe on only a fraction of the invested capital of their competitors.
+“With phenomenal execution they have emerged as the leading micromobility provider in Europe on only a fraction of the invested capital of their competitors.
 This is a true testament to the uniquely capital efficient and profitable model the team chose to deploy from the outset.
 Tier’s unique approach to operations and partnerships yields superior unit economics and defensibility.”